jdodgen/cruise-line-shower-grab-handle-tray/src/README.md

-openSCAD and stl source
+# openSCAD and stl source for a add-on tray for cruise line showers

-[universal_tray.scad](https://github.com/jdodgen/cruise-line-shower-grab-handle-tray/blob/main/src/universal_tray.scad) is the current version
+Two scad files, the mounts and the trays.

-Two configured versions:
+currently mounts for:
-20mm grab handle version with curved ends for mounting.
-Seen on most princess ships like "grand class"
+20mm virtical "grab bars" both grand and royal class ships 25mm bar teed into 50mm stub that supports shower head mount royal class ships 32.5mm curved base shower head mount (found in weelchair accessable showers)

-25mm shower rod teed into a 50mm stud.
-Newer princess ships like "royal class"
+customizable trays that use a dovetail mount to attach to various mounts. standard mounts: soap tray short tray long tray